minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-kongs-in-cups.md

 If food dispensing toys are too easy for your dog, you can make some of them more difficult by combining them with other objects.

-First I put a small handfull of kibbles in a plastic cup.
-Then I put some kibbles in the Kong Genius Leo toy and then I pushed the toy in the cup.
+First I put a small handfull of kibble in a plastic cup.
+Then I put some kibble in the Kong Genius Leo toy and then I pushed the toy in the cup.

-It took Miki about four minutes to get all the kibbles out.
+It took Miki about four minutes to get all the kibble out.

 You just need to find the right size cups for your dog's Kong toys.
-At the second time I put some kibbles in three cups and then I pushed Classic Kong toys as obstacles.
+At the second time I put some kibble in three cups and then I pushed Classic Kong toys as obstacles.

-It took Miki about two of minutes to get all the kibbles out.
+It took Miki about two of minutes to get all the kibble out.

 ---